mblitherland/litretro/README.md

 - 15: You can vote after the retro has moved on if you can access the voting page
     - This probably applies to any page were you to navigate directly to it
     - Fixed for "started", "pointing", and "discussion"
+- 19: Make the retro setup page a little more managable, maybe through tabs